jameelalsalam/GitGithubWorkshop/01-setup.md

 ## Get a Github Account

 Github is a cloud service for sharing and collaborating on code.
 Basically: Sharepoint for code.
-It is based on Git for version control, but just as Sharepoint is not Office, Github (the cloud service) is distinct from Git (the version control software).
+It is based on Git, but just as Sharepoint is not Office, Github (the cloud service) is distinct from Git (the version control software).
 You can read EPA's current guidance for Github on the [EPA intranet](https://www.epa.gov/webguide/github-guidance).

 You can register a Github account yourself at https://www.github.com.